Institute for Economic Justice (IEJ)

 - Experience working with feminist organisations/in feminist organising at country, regional, or continental level is desirable.

 The candidates should have the following attributes:

-- Be committed to progressive economic transformation in South Africa;
+- Be committed to progressive economic transformation in South Africa and Africa;

-- English language fluency with strong research and writing ability;
+- English language fluency with strong research ability; and

-- Extensive understanding of the national and international context of the research in Energy;
+- Advanced understanding of the national and international context of the research.